 Gilman Scholarship Information Sessions

-UF Study Abroad Services holds semesterly info sessions about the Gilman, which will be displayed on this page and promoted on our social media when approaching.
+UF Study Abroad Services holds semesterly info sessions about the Gilman, which will be promoted on our semesterly event calendar (Getting Stared page) and social media Instagram: @ufstudyabroad) when approaching.
 These sessions outline the program’s mission, application process, and submission requirements.
 Former UF recipients also often attend to present on their own experiences applying for and studying abroad with the Gilman.
-If you are unable to attend an information session in-person, our presentation is linked here for your review: 2021-22 Gilman Scholarship Info Session.

 Gilman Essay Tips & Resources